 Can you DIY or hire a pro?

 Structural pruning is a technical procedure requiring plenty of tree pruning experience and skills to perform correctly.
 Although, you can DIY.
 Hiring an arborist is the most sensible option if you want to get the best out of your tree.
 A certified arborist can provide references for successful jobs done elsewhere.
-He also has the proper equipment to prone your tree without harming it.
+He also has the proper equipment to prune your tree without harming it.
 Most important, select an arborist with liability insurance to pay for any damage to your beloved tree during the procedure.

 What to expect after structural pruning?